Food Dehydration Storage Maintenance Guide:

 4. Notes on the results

-This isn't about being obsessive - it's about learning from experience and consistently making better dried foods.
+I know it sounds a bit obsessive - but it's about learning from experience and consistently making better dried foods.

 The 'raw meat sniff test'